 You are welcome to treat the Grand National as a pure game of chance and pick a horse based on any reason you like – for instance some people simply pick the horse based on whether they like the colours the jockey is wearing.
 Repeated enough times, this random approach is less likely to reap rewards but for a race that runs just once a year, it is perfectly possible that you can get the better of the bookmakers if Lady Luck is smiling on you.

 If you wish to be more methodical in your approach, we have highlighted all the main things that are worth considering when attempting to narrow down the 40-horse field.
 By doing your homework, you may find that you can enjoy a fair amount of success during Britain’s most famous horse race.
-Even the best in the business do not manage to call the winner several years in a row but with each way betting you can still rake in a nice profit without a perfect record.
+Even the best in the business do not manage to call the winner several years in a row but with each way betting you can still rake in a nice net win without a perfect record.
 Just picking a horse that finishes in the top 4/5/6 is often good enough to score a decent return on your initial investment.